A black banner.

 • Sustainable and renewable energy, including solar panels, windmills, and fuel cells.

 3M’s products, including those containing PFAS, are safe and effective for their intended uses in everyday life.
-To learn more about 3M products that use PFAS*, as well as our innovation and reformulation efforts, view the document below.
+To learn more about certain 3M products that use PFAS*, as well as our innovation and reformulation efforts, view the document below.

-3M PFAS in Products Supplemental Report (XLSX, 4.3 MB) - Last Updated: August 7, 2025
+3M PFAS in Products Supplemental Report (XLSX, 1.3 MB) - Last Updated: February 6, 2026

 For convenience, this website aggregates information about products that were independently designed, manufactured, and/or sold by subsidiaries of 3M Company, in addition to products that were designed, manufactured, and/or sold by 3M Company itself.

 *This list represents 3M products that contain intentionally added PFAS and that were sold in the United States in the past two years, based on 3M’s current knowledge following a reasonable investigation.
 Reformulation and discontinuation timeframes represented on this list are estimates based on our current knowledge and are subject to change.
-Additional information, including reformulation and discontinuation timeframes, may be added or updated periodically as the company works to discontinue the use of PFAS across its product portfolio by the end of 2025.

 This list is not an official discontinuation or reformulation notice.
 3M will use existing communication channels to help keep customers informed of potential impacts to the availability of products they purchase from 3M, including issuing discontinuation notices to customers buying directly from 3M as appropriate.